mmacneil/fullstack-jobs/README.md

 ##### Visual Studio for Windows

 Open the `FullStackJobs.sln` solution file which contains both the [AuthServer](https://github.com/mmacneil/fullstack-jobs/tree/master/src/Backend/FullStackJobs.AuthServer) and [GraphQL API](https://github.com/mmacneil/fullstack-jobs/tree/master/src/Backend/FullStackJobs.GraphQL) projects.
-The solution is configured to start up both projects so simply start the solution in the debugger or using the CLI `dotnet run` command to run them individually.
+You must configure the solution to start up both projects.
+Once complete, start the solution in the debugger or use the CLI `dotnet run` command to run them individually.

 *todo*: Add instructions for VS Code.